-The trustees are responsible for the statutory other information in the statement of accounts.
-The statutory other information comprises the Trustees' Annual Report.
+The trustees are responsible for other information in the statement of accounts.
+The other information comprises the Trustees' Annual Report.

-My responsibility is to read all the statutory other information and, in doing so, consider whether the statutory other information is materially inconsistent with the financial statements or my knowledge obtained in the audit or otherwise appears to be materially misstated.
+My responsibility is to read all the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or my knowledge obtained in the course of the audit or otherwise appears to be materially misstated.
 If I identify such material inconsistencies or apparent material misstatements, I am required to determine whether this gives rise to a material misstatement in the financial statements themselves.
-If, based on the work I have performed, I conclude that there is a material misstatement of this statutory other information, I am required to report that fact.
+If, based on the work I have performed, I conclude that there is a material misstatement of this other information, I am required to report that fact.
 I have nothing to report in this regard.

-My opinion on the financial statements does not cover the statutory other information and I do not express any form of assurance conclusion thereon except to the extent explicitly stated in the following opinion prescribed by the Accounts Commission.
+My opinion on the financial statements does not cover the other information and I do not express any form of assurance conclusion thereon except on the Trustees' Annual Report to the extent explicitly stated in the following opinion prescribed by the Accounts Commission.

-Opinion prescribed by the Accounts Commission
+Opinions prescribed by the Accounts Commission on the Trustees' Annual Report